mayurmallya/DeepGuide/radpath/readme.md

 ![](./img_radpath.png)

 RadPath is a publicly available dataset of multimodal brain tumor images from the [RadPath 2020](https://miccai.westus2.cloudapp.azure.com/competitions/1) challenge and can be downloaded from [here](http://miccai2020-data.eastus.cloudapp.azure.com/).
+We use the training-validation-testing splits provided in the `./labels` folder.

 ---